nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 419
 00:25:43,975 --> 00:25:48,855
-[SPEAKER_06]: Anytime I've tried to operate or do something like an IT shop would
+[SPEAKER_06]: Anytime I've tried to operate or do something like an IT shop would do

 420
 00:25:48,835 --> 00:25:52,062